 Untangling knotted wires can be difficult.
 It can also take a lot of time.
 If you aren’t careful, fraying can occur from trying to untangle the wires.

 Wires May Be Fragile

 The wires of headphones are often fragile and thin.
 They can be damaged by tugging or pulling on them unintentionally, and even short circuits.
 This can cause headphones to stop working, and it can be frustrating.

-If the wires are damaged, your headphones may not work correctly on one ear or produce static sounds.
+If the wires are damaged, your headphone may not work correctly on one ear or produce static sounds.
 But don’t panic!
 You can find headphone repair hacks to fix this problem.

 It’s better to have headphones that can be replaced than those with fragile wires.
-Before you spend a lot on a new pair of headphones, make sure to evaluate whether the price is worth it.
+Before you spend a lot of money on a new pair of headphones, think about whether or not the price is worth it.

-For years, the 3.5mm headphone socket has been the standard for all modern audio devices.
+All modern audio gadgets have used the 3.5mm headphone jack for a long time.
 Nowadays, brands use different types of plugs or none at all.
 This is the case with iPhone’s latest models, including a lightning USB charging port and a lightning USB headset.

 You may need an adapter to fit your headphone plug if your cable and port are not compatible.
 Although this is a fast solution, not everyone will appreciate the extra costs.

-Sometimes, a PC has two separate headphones jacks for audio and mic.
+Sometimes, a PC has two separate headphone jacks for audio and mic.
 If your headset only has one plug, this could cause compatibility issues.
 To solve this problem, you can purchase headset splitters.